realworldocaml/book/book/runtime-memory-layout/README.md

 ## String Values

-Strings are standard OCaml blocks with the header size defining the size of the string in machine words.
+OCaml `string`s (and their mutable cousins, `bytes`) are standard OCaml blocks with the header size defining the size of the string in machine words.
 The `String_tag` (252) is higher than the `No_scan_tag`, indicating that the contents of the block are opaque to the collector.
 The block contents are the contents of the string, with padding bytes to align the block on a word boundary. [strings/memory representation of]{.idx}[runtime memory representation/string values]{.idx}

 \
 ![](images/memory-repr/string_block.png "String block layout")